 The rules and guidelines are not all encompassing and situations may arise that have not been covered.
 It is the expectation of the organisers and of the advisory board that any issues or disputes will be resolved in the spirit of the competition.

 Round 1 is a virtual round – open to teams of postgraduate students from both business and technical disciplines.
 Teams will pitch their ‘conceptual business solution’ comprising a combination of new technologies and innovative business models.
-Winners of Round 1 will be announced on the evening of 3 August 2017 at the 12 World Congress on Engineering Asset Management Dinner.
-The announcement will be streamed in real time to all participating teams.
+Round 1 submissions include a 5-page Executive Summary and a 3-minute solution pitch.
+Winners of Round 1 will be announced on 1 July 2019.

 Seven finalist teams will be selected to come to an intensive 2 day lock-in phase where they will be required to develop a business case for a specified hypothetical project opportunity.
 The hypothetical will address a set of constraints specific to each finalist team’s proposed solution and reflecting real-world issues in order to make their solution a reality.
 Finalists will present to a judging panel of CEOs from across industry, Government and finance sectors.

 The Global Business Challenge aims to encourage as much diversity in solution designs as possible.
-Just as there are no single right answers to complex problems, the nature of the issued challenge demands teams look for highly innovative technologies and design novel business models that in their different configurations maximises health care outcomes as well as broader economic, social and environmental benefits.
+Just as there are no single right answers to complex problems, the nature of the issued challenge demands teams look for highly innovative technologies and design novel business models.

 Solutions will comprise any combination of new technology (which may also include existing technologies implemented in new ways) as well as novel business models to deliver achievable, practical and high impact outcomes.